hexchat/hexchat/share/doc/faq.md

 When offering a DCC file, HexChat will tell the receiver your address.
 If it says 192.168.0.1, the receiver will not be able to connect.
 One way to make it send your "real" address is to enable the "Get my IP from IRC Server" option in HexChat.
-This option is available in Preferences -> File Transfers.
+This option is available in _Preferences_ `->` _File Transfers_.
 When you turn it ON, you will have to re-login to the server before it'll take effect.

 You will also need to forward some ports for use in DCC send.
 You may pick almost any port range you wish, for example, in HexChat set:

 >   First DCC send port: 4990
 >   Last DCC send port: 5000

 This will allow you to send up to ten files at the same time, which